 These small ear-ed animals also have a difficulty getting pregnant because of its higher body temperature especially without a bull around.
-First of all one has to constantly keep an eye out to find when the cow is in heat and then pay Rs 1500+ (for good quality high-yield gene AI straw each time) those who use the Rs 150 straw get inferior low yield cow and then repeat it multiple times before it becomes pregnant.
+All the virgins cows are impregnated by AI… first of all one has to constantly keep an eye out to find when the cow is in heat and then pay Rs 1500+ (for good quality high-yield gene AI straw each time, those who use the Rs 150 straw get inferior-low-yield-cow)… and then AI has to be repeat multiple times before the virgin cow becomes pregnant.
+They become pregnant year after year for a lifetime (their lifetime = 5yrs) without even seeing a bull.

-The higher body heat leads to unhealthy animals leading to expenses on Vet and medicines.
-So in order to cool the animal down a lot of strain is taken by giving long baths, mist spraying and using electric fan to cool down the animal.
-All this leads to higher water consumption and electric costs.
+The higher body heat held up inside these small eared & non-sweating animal affects their health and leads to expenses on Vet and medicines.
+So in order to cool the animal down a lot of strain is taken by giving long baths, mist spraying and use of electric fan to cool down the animal.
+All this leads to higher water consumption/cost and electricity consumption/costs.

-The white-man is considering cow as one of the reason for global warming when it is the other way around where the white man changed the cow’s ecosystem and its eating habits and made the cow unhealthy and today blames it.
-It is the same way where they abused coal for 100 yrs at a very high level becoming the top coal producer for years together for their huge manufacturing industries and then blames countries like India.
-All this complaining while India is much behind USA in coal production, usage and export.
+The white-man is considers cow as one of the reason for global warming when it is the other way around where the white man changed the cow’s ecosystem and its eating habits and made the cow unhealthy and today blames it.
+Is it not the same way where they abused coal for 100 yrs at a very high level becoming the top coal producer for years together for their huge manufacturing industries and then blames countries like India.
+Although India is much behind USA not only in coal production but also in usage and export.

-Even today US is still the 2nd highest coal producing nation (after China) and keeps lecturing the world.
-This could be true for the last 100 yrs.
-They have ruined the whole ecosystem and now prefer to blame the other countries.
+Even today after all this “global warming talk” US is still the 2nd highest coal producing nation (after China) and keeps lecturing the world.
+This could be true for the previous 100 yrs.
+They have ruined the whole ecosystem and now prefer to blame other countries.

 Not only US consumes most of its coal but it is also the 4th top exporter.